 What Is the Projected Employment Outlook?

-According to the U.S. Bureau of Labor Statistics, job opportunities for drivers in the heavy and tractor-trailer truck industry are projected to grow by 11% during the decade between 2012-2022, and those for light delivery truck drivers by five percent.
+According to the U.S. Bureau of Labor Statistics, job opportunities for drivers in the heavy and tractor-trailer truck industry are projected to grow by five percent during the decade between 2014-2024, and those for light delivery truck drivers are expected to increase by three percent.
 It is predicted that nearly 125,900 total jobs (27,200 for light truck drivers and 98,700 for heavy truck drivers) will be established within that decade.

 Growth projections are attributed to an expanding economy and the resultant need for goods.
 The BLS reports that long-haul truck drivers will have the best job prospects, but competition will also be heavy for truck driving positions with local carriers.
-As of 2014, heavy and tractor-trailer truck drivers who worked for general freight trucking companies earned average annual salaries of $43,180, while light delivery truck drivers in the same industry earned $38,050 per year.
+As of 2015, heavy and tractor-trailer truck drivers earned an average annual salary of $42,500, while light or delivery truck drivers earned an average of $34,080 per year.

 What Training Requirements Must I Satisfy?